 Our chapel services on Wednesdays give us the chance to worship God together as a family.
-We have three age-appropriate chapel services geared toward each of our divisions: pre-school, elementary school and middle school.
-Once a month our students from K-8 worship together as a family with chapel buddies from different grades sitting together.
-Our classes also have the opportunity to lead chapel services.
-Music is a big part of our worship services.
+We have three age-appropriate chapel services geared toward each of our divisions: preschool, elementary school, and middle school.
+Once a month, our students from K-8 worship together as a family with chapel buddies from different grades sitting together.
 Parents are always welcome to come and worship with us.

 STATEMENT OF FAITH

 Redeemer is dedicated to meeting the needs of our community and changing lives through Jesus Christ.
-We combine simple, life-focused messages, a welcoming atmosphere, and a diverse set of ministries for today’s family and beyond.
+We combine simple, life-focused messages, a welcoming atmosphere, and a diverse set of ministries to help students grow in their faith.